-Day 3 - May 24, 2020.
+Day 2 - May 24, 2022.

 Early breakfast at the B&B, followed by an early float plane trip into the Khutzeymateen.
-Following meeting the crew and guides of the Ocean Light II and allocating the cabins, we will spend as much time as possible out in the Zodiac[®] photographing the bears.
+Following meeting the crew and guides of the Afterglow and allocating the cabins, we will spend as much time as possible out in the Zodiac[®] photographing the bears.
 Photography instruction during our time in the Khutzeymateen will be offered very informally and will largely be based on the questions and photographic issues faced by the participants.
 Note that it is very difficult to offer any instruction when actually working with the bears as we will have to remain as motionless and quiet as possible.

-Days 4 through 7 - May 25 through May 28, 2020.
+Days 3 through 6 - May 25 to May 28, 2022.